mwangdakota/pages-uswds-jekyll/pages/resources/awardees/supplement.md

 The objective of Phase IIB funding is to provide additional R&D funds to further accelerate commercialization of the Phase II project, when a qualifying third party financial investment/commitment has been received as a direct consequence of the NSF funded Phase I/Phase II research outcomes.
 The third party funding should serve to accelerate commercialization activity of the NSF funded Phase II Program.

-## Overall submission and review process
+## Overall Submission and Review Process

 ### Request timing
 Phase II awardees are encouraged to start discussing any Phase IIB requests as early as possible with the Program Director on the Grant.
 The awardee may be invited to submit a formal Financial Package after initial review by the Program Director.
 The Financial Package must be submitted to the Program Director for review at least a month in advance of the expiry date of the grant to initiate formal NSF review.
 The Program Director may recommend that the awardee request approval for a no-cost extension (to extend the grant expiry date by up to 6 months) to allow NSF time to review the Phase IIB supplement request.